 But these devices are not to be ignored.
 Smoke and carbon monoxide detectors save lives.

 Carbon monoxide is equally, if not more, dangerous.
-The Centers for Disease Control and Prevention (CDC) reports that over 400 Americans die from unintentional CO poisoning not linked to fires every year, more than 20,000 visit the emergency room, and more than 4,000 are hospitalized.
+The Centers for Disease Control and Prevention (CDC) reports that over 400 Americans die from unintentional CO poisoning not linked to fires every year, more than 100,000 visit the emergency room, and more than 14,000 are hospitalized.

-A common thread in a vast majority of those injuries and deaths and malfunctioning smoke and carbon monoxide detectors, and more often than not, the malfunction is due to missing, disconnected, or dead batteries.
+A common thread in a vast majority of those injuries and deaths is malfunctioning smoke and carbon monoxide detectors, and more often than not, the malfunction is due to missing, disconnected, or dead batteries.

-Bottom line, smoke and carbon monoxide detectors are not “set it and forget it” devices.
+The bottom line is smoke and carbon monoxide detectors are not “set it and forget it” devices.
 You need to stay on top of them and periodically check that they’re working properly.

 Here’s what else you need to know.